 The identification of a likely non-Zaire ebolavirus has significant implications for the response.
 The WHO-approved Ervebo vaccine and several leading therapeutic candidates were developed specifically against the Zaire strain.
 DRC maintains a stockpile of approximately 2,000 Ervebo doses and a supply of treatments, but these may offer limited protection against Sudan or Bundibugyo variants.

-The geographic and security context amplifies the challenge.
+The geographic and security context amplifies the challenge considerably.
 Ituri is located more than 1,000 kilometers from Kinshasa, is characterized by poor road networks, and has experienced sustained violence from armed groups including an Islamic State-linked militant organization.
-Mining activity in Mongwalu drives intense population movement, and the province borders both Uganda and South Sudan — raising cross-border spread concerns.
-Gaps in contact tracing, infection prevention and control capacity, and insecurity in affected areas are all listed by Africa CDC as factors increasing transmission risk.
+Prof. Paul Hunter, Professor in Medicine at the University of East Anglia, pointed to the security situation as a direct impediment to response: vaccine workers have been killed during previous outbreaks in the province, and conflict likely contributed to delayed recognition of the current one.
+Mining activity in Mongwalu drives intense population movement, and the province borders both Uganda and South Sudan, raising cross-border spread concerns.

 Massive Coordination Mobilized Across Governments and Industry